helmuthb/helmuth.at/about.md

 layout: page
 ---

-My name is Helmuth and I am a full stack developer.
+My name is Helmuth and I am a developer.

 This is my blog about programming and technologies.